Shagshag/prestashop-documentation/AdminStatsControllerCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in [controllers/admin/AdminStatsController.php line 109](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsController.php#109)
+* This method is defined in [controllers/admin/AdminStatsController.php line 109](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsController.php#L109)

-### getPercentProductStock
+### <a name="method-getPercentProductStock"></a>getPercentProductStock

     mixed AdminStatsControllerCore::getPercentProductStock()